Guidelines for making an application

 Fill in the working title.

 In the summary (max.
-2,000 characters), please provide a short description of your project’s or study’s primary content and the intended methods for implementing the work.
+2,000 characters), please provide a short description of your project’s primary content and the intended methods for implementing the work.
 You must also provide a more detailed work or research plan as an attachment.

 The applicant must provide a brief description of the project’s duration and a timetable on the application form.